Canonical quantization for Equilibrium Thermodynamics: Introduction

 The perspective presented here, where thermodynamic variables are treated as operators, finds physical motivation in systems where quantum fluctuations, rather than thermal ones, become dominant.
 As argued in \cite{RAJEEV2008768}, we can consider, for example, a gas of cold atoms confined by a potential.
 Even if thermal fluctuations in aggregate quantities are small, the ``wall'' confining the gas has an inherent quantum uncertainty in its position, $\Delta x$, on the order of the atomic wavelength.
 This implies a volume uncertainty $\Delta V = A\Delta x$, where $A$ is the wall's area.
 Similarly, the pressure $P$, arising from momentum transfer at this wall, also becomes uncertain.
 Since the momentum uncertainty is $\Delta p \sim \hbar / \Delta x$, and the number of collisions per unit time is $\nu \sim \rho v A$ (where $\rho$ is the number density and $v$ is the typical velocity), the pressure uncertainty is $\Delta P \sim \hbar\rho v /\Delta x $.
-This line of reasoning suggests a specific uncertainty principle for these thermodynamic variables, $\Delta P \Delta V \gtrsim \hbar_1$, where the effective Planck constant $\hbar_1 = \hbar \nu$ (with $\nu \approx \rho v A$) scales with the area $A$.
-Although this quantum effect scales as the area, while the classical $PV$ product scales as the volume, its existence motivates the direct quantization of these macroscopic variables.
+This line of reasoning suggests a specific uncertainty principle for these thermodynamic variables, $\Delta P \Delta V \gtrsim \hbar_1$, where the effective Planck constant $\hbar_1 = \hbar \nu$ (with $\nu \approx \rho v A$) scales with the area $A$. \luis{This heuristic argument points toward a possible route for the direct quantization of macroscopic variables.
+However, when presented in this form, such relations remain system-specific and fail to exhibit the required extensivity, and therefore cannot be regarded as genuinely thermodynamic.
+In contrast, the quantization framework developed here yields general and extensive uncertainty relations that parallel those obtained through statistical mechanics and established approximation methods \cite{SCHLOGL1988679, BERNARDES1998186, TU1Uffink1999655, TU2publisi2017}.}

 This work is organized as follows.
 In Section~\ref{Sec_2}, we present the general framework of classical constrained systems from a mechanical perspective, discuss their quantization, and show how Thermodynamics can be expressed in terms of a classical constrained system.
 This section serves as a brief review.
 In Section~\ref{section_3}, we combine these concepts and introduce an algorithm to quantize thermodynamic systems.
 Three illustrative examples are analyzed: the ideal gas, the van der Waals gas, and the photon gas.
 We place particular emphasis on the ideal gas, which serves as a comprehensive example of the possibilities offered by our procedure.
 In Section~\ref{sec4}, we discuss the physical consequences of the quantization, focusing mainly on the ideal gas.
 Topics include the equivalence between wave functions, entropy playing the role of a time parameter in Schrödinger-like equations, uncertainty principles, and probability currents.
 Finally, in Section~\ref{sec: conclusion}, we summarize our main results and outline future perspectives.